Guy Caron: Political career

-Policies
+Political positions

 Tax policy

-Guy Caron released a tax plan called Making Taxes Work for Canadians as part of his ongoing NDP leadership bid.
+Caron released a tax plan called Making Taxes Work for Canadians as part of his ongoing NDP leadership bid.
 The plan proposes the creation of a Tax Crimes Division within the Department of Justice Canada, in order to provide a more robust method of preventing tax evasion.
-In addition, the tax plan proposes a Financial Activities Tax to tax the profits of financial institutions and the renumeration packages of banking executives.
+In addition, the tax plan proposes a Financial Activities Tax to tax the profits of financial institutions and the remuneration packages of banking executives.
 Caron's plan also proposes the elimination of the "CEO stock option loophole," a promise made by the Liberal Party of Canada in the 2015 federal election.

 Basic income

-Guy Caron's bid for the NDP leadership also included a plan for basic income for individuals or families who spend at least 20% more of their income than the average on necessities such as food, shelter, and clothing (designated as the low-income cut-off line).
+Caron's bid for the NDP leadership also included a plan for basic income for individuals or families who spend at least 20% more of their income than the average on necessities such as food, shelter, and clothing (designated as the low-income cut-off line).
 The basic income program would be joined with the Canada Childcare Benefit and the Guaranteed Income Supplement, without affecting other programs.

 Trade

-Guy Caron's NDP leadership website states that Caron will work for "trade deals that work for Canadians".
+Caron's NDP leadership website states that Caron will work for "trade deals that work for Canadians".
 The website also states that "trade is good, when the deals are done right".